 Property searches for purchasers

 There are numerous property searches that you can make.
 You are not legally required to make all of these searches.

 There are however some searches which you will have to make in order for settlement to take place.
-These searches include what water rates and what land rates are owing for the periods you are moving into the new property will be adjusted between the vendor and the purchaser.
+These searches include any water rates and land rates are owing for the period in which you are moving into the new property and will be adjusted between the vendor and the purchaser.

-If you are purchasing or selling a strata property such as townhouse or apartment there are additional property searched for strata properties.
+If you are purchasing or selling a strata property such as a townhouse or apartment there are additional property searches.
 The searches will contain information about any proposed works to be carried out in the strata complex and the funds in the bank account of the strata property.
 It will also show you if the vendor has any strata fees owing.

-In addition, you will need to orders the dealings that are registered over the title.
-Once we order a title search we can ascertain if there are any dealing and if so will be able to advise you on the costs of the dealings.
+In addition, you will need to order the dealings that are registered over the title.
+Once we order a title search we can ascertain if there are any dealings and if so will be able to advise you on the costs of the dealings.
 Dealings are covenants that are registered over the title.
-For example, in new estates strict building covenants apply.
+For example, in new estates, strict building covenants apply.

 If you are selling a property that has a pool you will also be required to provide a pool clearance certificate with the contract.
-The costs will involve an inspector going to your property to investigate if the pool is complaint.
+The costs will involve an inspector going to your property to investigate if the pool is compliant.
 There are numerous companies that offer this service.
-If you are not able to find one, then we can provide to you some names of companies.
+If you are not able to find one, then we can provide you with the names of some companies.